Skip to content

 Short answers, pulled from the story.

-Where was the headquarters of the International Brigades located during the Spanish Civil War?
+What were the International Brigades in the Spanish Civil War?